-Once the Review Committee has completed the review process, selected applications will be subject to final approval by the California Energy Commission (CEC) to confirm the final CalSEED Concept Award awardees.
+Once the Review Committee has scored all eligible applications, the highest scoring applications will be subject to final approval by the California Energy Commission (CEC) to confirm the final CalSEED Concept Award awardees.
 At that time, CalSEED will notify the awardees and explain the next steps.